-2 5 Single or married/RDP filing separately\$212,288 of household Marrie d/RDP filing jointly or qualifying widow(er) NO Transfer the amount from line 28 to line 29.
-Do not complete the VES Itemized Deductions Worksheet.
+Single or married/RDP filing separately . \$237,035 Head of household \$355,558 Married/RDP filing jointly or qualifying surviving spouse/RDP . \$474,075

-Complete the Itemized Deductions Worksheet in the next column
+- NO Transfer the amount from line 28 to line 29.
+Do not complete the Itemized Deductions Worksheet. - YES Complete the Itemized Deductions Worksheet at the end of this line instructions.